Click for homepage

 9.4 kg (7.2 kg without the wooden case)

-The serial number of this machine (G219) was found in the following locations:
+The serial number of this machine (G219) was found at the following locations:

 Missing items